 Ridership Goal: Improve existing service to help increase ridership on all MTA modes.

 Ridership Improvement Plan: Continually improve the customer experience by increasing on-time performance, and the overall level of MTA customer service.
 Additionally, focus on connecting more people with jobs and opportunities in the region by meeting the changing needs of new and current job centers and residential developments.

 On-Time Performance (OTP) is a key measurement tool for the MTA that tracks how often the various MTA modes are running on schedule, which reflects the reliability of our service.
 Meeting our OTP goals is essential for maintaining customer satisfaction and increasing ridership.

 Metro OTP usually fluctuates between 95% and 97%.
-Light Rail, which also tends to fluctuate between 95% and 97%, has increased recent performance to 98% Q4 of FY16.
-MARC Train has increased from 89% in FY10 to above 93% in Q4 of FY16.
+Light RailLink also tends to fluctuate between 95% and 97%.
+MARC Train has increased from 87.9% in FY14 and maintained an OTP above 90%.

 MARC Train – 93%

 OTP Improvement Plan: Improving LocalLink OTP will be the main focus to better serve the largest number of riders.
 Governor Hogan announced BaltimoreLink.
 A redesign of MTA’s Baltimore local bus service to improve transit schedules, making them more realistic and in line with current ridership, and traffic patterns.

 Farebox Recovery measures the operating cost recovered through revenue collection for core services: Light RailLink, LocalLink, MARC Train, Metro SubwayLink, and Baltimore Commuter Bus, as stated in Maryland Transportation Article §7-208.